-Growing greenhouse tomatoes carries big investments.
+Producing greenhouse tomatoes demands big investment.

-For optimal growing conditions, you need the right structure, agro-technical solutions, tools and agronomic know-how.
+For optimal conditions, you need the right structure, agro-technical solutions, tools and agronomic knowledge.

 There are three common greenhouse structures: glasshouses, poly houses, and net houses.
 All three are suitable for producing tomatoes.

 What is the growth cycle of greenhouse tomatoes?

 Ensuring the right EC, pH, and nutrient levels in the root zone is critical for fast-growing and high-yielding crops.
 This is especially true when growing in soilless media, since the growing medium has low buffer capabilities and demands a fast and precise reaction.
 You need a system that can react quickly to any change, be it crop stage or climate.
-This can mean the difference between winning and losing.
+This can be the difference between winning and losing.
 Precision drip systems are based on non-drainage drippers, designed for pulse irrigation and special dosing systems that allow you to keep all parameters exactly where you need them, and react to changes on demand.

 What are the benefits of Compensated Non-Leakage (CNL) drippers?